 Fall is a great time to experiment with your camera and capture some beautiful colors.
 From gorgeous landscapes to intimate close-up shots of leaves, here are some photography tips and ideas on how to photograph fall foliage:

 Perspective: This is similar to composition but is more about the photographer’s position in relation to the shot.
 Are you standing above a leaf looking down on a leaf?
 Or do you want to catch a sunset behind a tree?
 Where you are in relation to the object affects the perspective of the photo.
-In the photo below the photographer got to eye-level with the leaf to get a level view.
+In the photo below the photographer got above the umbrella to show it filling up with leaves.

 Macro: Macro photography is a style of shooting images super close-up where you see lots of texture and detail.
 Check out our previous tutorial on how to turn on the macro feature on your camera.
 Most all cameras have this feature and it’s a great setting to experiment and play around with.
-Try turning on your macro setting and get great leaf and pumpkin textures.
+Try turning on your macro setting to capture a tiny critter on a fall leaf.

 Color Adjustment: After you have uploaded your great fall shots to Photobucket, try enhancing them with simple and easy color adjustments.
-Select the photo you want to edit and on the "Basic
+Select the photo you want to edit and try using different effects!

 Click here to check out our collection of fall photos for even more inspiration!